merari95/linreg_ally/README.md

 ## How package fits in Python Ecosystem

-linreg_ally provides an alternative to existing packages like StatAssume (https://pypi.org/project/statsassume/), which automates model fitting, assumptions checking, and dashboard generation in a single function, and lrasm (https://pypi.org/project/lrasm/), which provides specific functions that test certain key assumptions in OLS regression. linreg_ally differentiates itself by providing intuitive, user-friendly functions that guide users through every stage of training an OLS regression model – starting from explanatory data analysis and data preprocessing, progressing to model fitting and evaluating key assumptions in OLS regression.
+linreg_ally provides an alternative to existing packages like [StatAssume](https://pypi.org/project/statsassume/), which automates model fitting, assumptions checking, and dashboard generation in a single function, and [lrasm](https://pypi.org/project/lrasm/), which provides specific functions that test certain key assumptions in OLS regression. linreg_ally differentiates itself by providing intuitive, user-friendly functions that guide users through every stage of training an OLS regression model – starting from explanatory data analysis and data preprocessing, progressing to model fitting and evaluating key assumptions in OLS regression.

 ## Installation